 - Use your header and footer to place links to contact us, about us and other similar pages

-How to optimize WordPress to make it 100% search-friendly
+How to optimize your WordPress blog to make it SEO-friendly

 Matt Cutts, the former lead of Google’s web spam team, praised WordPress for being an SEO-friendly platform that automatically solves a ton of issues you might have.

-Here’s how to fully optimise your WordPress for search engines:
+Here’s how to fully optimize your WordPress blog SEO: